 The potential problems caused by the ingredients shown in the chart were explained on the previous three shampoo review pages.
 So, if having read these ingredient issues, you think it's better to avoid all these products, then you need to find an organic shampoo instead.

 Some manufacturers conduct clinical trials to test how well their products work, and also use them as proof of efficacy to potential customers.

-All shampoos in the chart above were chosen because they've had successful clinical trials.
+All shampoos in the chart above were chosen because they've had some success from clinical trials.
 So, in theory, all of them should help your hair grow.

-But, it’s important to note that a positive outcome in a trial doesn’t necessarily mean it’s going to be the best hair loss shampoo to use, or that it will definitely save your hair.
+However, it’s important to note that a positive outcome in a trial doesn’t necessarily mean it will definitely save your hair.

 The size of each shampoo bottle can obviously vary between products.
 So, the approximate cost per 100 ml has been calculated to make it easy to compare using the chart.